Home

 What Legal Recruiters Have Learned from COVID-19 So Far

-The COVID-19 pandemic has certainly been a game changer for the legal profession during 2020, and legal recruiters have been caught in the crosshairs.
+The COVID-19 pandemic has certainly been a game changer for the legal profession, and legal recruiters have been caught in the crosshairs.
 Thanks to job growth stagnation and hiring freezes, legal recruitment during COVID-19 has been exceedingly challenging.

 lawyers wearing masks